nathcakes/quartz/content/Planning.md

 1. The importance of communication (discussing the communication issues around the pilot)
-2. Preparing for user feedback and crashes? (discuss the issues with tracking the app)
+2. Preparing for user feedback and crashes? (discuss the issues with tracking the app) (Thinking as a User)
 3. Learning to run python on a mobile app
 4. How I overcame my struggles with the Apple Weatherkit API
 5. The importance of listening to the customer (Meeting with Goldfields)